+Custodial Care

-Custodial Care Care that helps you meet your daily living activities.
-This type of care does not
+Care that helps you meet your daily living activities.
+This type of care does not need the ongoing attention and help from licensed medical or trained paramedical personnel.

+Custom-Fabricated

-Custom-FabricatedItems that are individually made for a specific patient (no other patient would be able to use it) starting with basic materials including, but not limited to:
+Items that are individually made for a specific patient (no other patient would be able to use it) starting with basic materials including, but not limited to:

-• plastic,
+- plastic,

-• metal,
+- metal,

-· leather, or
+- · leather, or

-• cloth in the form of sheets, bars, etc.
+- cloth in the form of sheets, bars, etc.